karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

-- Fix schema test: resolve $ref for Rule (rules.items) and DurationParts; assert positivity anyOf on the resolved node.
+- Fix schema test: handle RRStackJson root under definitions/$defs when locating `rules`; resolve $ref for Rule (rules.items) and DurationParts; assert positivity anyOf on the resolved node.
 - Follow-ups for JSON Schema export:
   - Fix typecheck: replace invalid `as const` on imported JSON with a JSONSchema7 assertion via `unknown` in RRStack.schema.ts.